Michael Grieco

 Michael Christopher Grieco (born September 21, 1975) is an American attorney and politician.
-A Democrat, Grieco has served in the Florida House of Representatives since 2018, representing the 113th district.
+A Democrat, Grieco served in the Florida House of Representatives from 2018 to 2022, representing the 113th district.

 Early life and education

 Grieco was born in New York City on September 21, 1975, and was raised on Long Island.
 He attended American University in Washington, D.C., receiving a bachelor of arts degree in 1997.
 In the same year, Grieco moved to Florida in order to attend the University of Miami, where he received a juris doctor degree in 1999.

 Early career

 After having been accepted into the Florida Bar, Grieco began his career as an assistant state attorney of Miami-Dade County, serving under Katherine Fernandez Rundle.

 In 2006, Grieco moved to Miami Beach and began his own private practice as a criminal defense attorney, founding the law firm Michael Grieco Law Center.

+In June 2008, the Florida Supreme Court publicly reprimanded him in case No. SC08-1135 for misrepresenting his role to detectives and obtaining nonpublic information during an assault investigation while serving as an assistant state attorney.

 Political career

 Miami Beach city commissioner

 In 2013, Grieco ran for the Miami Beach city commission, running in District 2 against incumbent Jorge Exposito.
 In the nonpartisan primary held on November 5, 2013, Grieco received 35% of the vote, placing second behind Exposito, who received 45% of the vote.
 However, since no candidate received a majority of the vote, a runoff election was held on November 19, 2013, in which Grieco narrowly defeated Exposito, receiving 54% of the vote to Exposito's 46%.